What To Do After A Car Accident

 2. Call the Police

 It is critically important to call the police at the scene of the accident.
-Do not leave the accident scene until the police arrives and completes his investigation.
+Do not leave the accident scene until the police officer arrives and completes his investigation.
 Ignore the other driver’s requests not to call the police.
 Among other reasons, you will need the report or testimony of the police officer later when dealing with the insurance company.
 The report or testimony of the police officer will make it much easier to prove the other driver’s fault.

 3. Get Pertinent Information from the Other Driver and Any Witnesses

-Often, innocent accident victims fail to get pertinent information from the other driver.
+Often, innocent accident victims fail to get pertinent information from the at fault driver.
 At a minimal, you will need his name, address, drivers license number and insurance company information.
 Try to ensure the accuracy of this information by recording the information directly from his driver’s license, car registration and insurance card.
 Equally important is to get contact information from any witnesses.

 4. Call an Attorney Immediately

 You may not like dealing with attorneys but it would be a mistake to handle the insurance company yourself.
 The insurance adjusters and lawyers are very skilled at implementing roadblocks between you and the compensation you deserve.
 You are no match for them and for this reason they will discourage you from contacting a lawyer.
+Don’t fall for that trick.
+Call us today at (469) 726-2626.

 5. Do Not Discuss Your Accident With the Insurance Company